johnypark/Graphs-and-Plots/README.md

-This repository is collection of different types of plots and graphs that I have generated.
+This repository is collection of different types of plots and graphs - from the web, self-generated, etc.